 Save test history

-Search Console saves your code and test state each time you click Run test.
-To save version history of your code and tests, bookmark the page URL after running a test.
+Search Console saves your code and test state each time you run the test.
+To save a version history of your code and tests, bookmark the page URL after running a test.
 Test history is saved for approximately 90 days.
 These bookmarks are accessible by anyone.

 Share test results

 You can use the Share button to share the test results browser link with anyone; permissions are not required to view the results.
 Test result links are valid for approximately 90 days.

 For some rich result types you can preview how the result might appear in Google Search.
 If your page is eligible for multiple Search result layouts, this tool will include selectors to let you view the different layouts, including layouts for desktop and mobile searches.